Jambalaja/MM2_notification_logger/README.md

 # MM2_notification_logger

 This module logs all messages broadcasted by the installed and started MagicMirror2 modules.
 The logged messages are stored in a .csv file with the format:

 TIME_STAMP, SENDER_NAME, NOTIFICATION_NAME, PAYLOAD

-Please note that the payload is not parsed (yet).
+Please note that the payload is not parsed.

 ## Installation